adempiere/adempiere-ui-gateway/README.md

 It consists of a *docker compose* project that defines all services needed to run ADempiere, ZK, Vue and other services.

+A configuration file (_.env_) define all values to be used in the service creation and a start script (_start-all.sh_) define the stack, i.e. the services to be used.
+Any combination of the services offered is possible.

 When executed, the *docker compose* project eventually runs the services defined in *docker-compose files* as Docker containers.
 The running Docker containers comprise the application.
 There are several docker compose files that start different services, according to the needs.